-- Pre-economic-crisis data: The 2007-2009 recession and consequent economic crisis constituted a paradigm shift in many areas of consumer life and financial behaviors.
-Nevada was especially affected.
-Use of any non-catastrophe data prior to this timeframe, especially in newly developed models, would raise serious concerns about obsolescence. - Countrywide data or data solely applicable to other states: The NVDOI does consider relevant countrywide data, but asks that Nevada-only data be presented as a basis for comparison wherever possible.
-However, due to Nevada's unique profile when it comes to major perils (no hurricane risk, negligible tornado risk, generally much lower other catastrophe losses than surrounding states), the NVDOI does not accept the use of countrywide, regional, or any other non-Nevada information with regard to catastrophe losses or trends. - NOTE: The argument that "Nevada data are not fully credible" does not justify non-reliance on Nevada data.
-Lack of full credibility may, however, justify some manner of credibility weighting of noncatastrophe data. - Catastrophe data: The use of long historical timeframes for Nevada-specific catastrophe data is understandable.
+- Countrywide data or data solely applicable to other states: The NVDOI does consider relevant countrywide data, but asks that Nevada-only data be presented as a basis for comparison wherever possible.
+However, due to Nevada's unique profile when it comes to major perils (no hurricane risk, negligible tornado risk, generally much lower other catastrophe losses than surrounding states), the NVDOI does not accept the use of countrywide, regional, or any other non-Nevada information with regard to catastrophe losses or trends. - NOTE: The argument that "Nevada data are not fully credible" does not justify nonreliance on Nevada data.
+Lack of full credibility may, however, justify some manner of credibility weighting of non-catastrophe data. - Catastrophe data: The use of long historical timeframes for Nevada-specific catastrophe data is understandable.
 However, it is important to consider Nevada's changing risk profile during the 21st century.
-An immense growth (35%) in the Nevada population since 2000 was accompanied by a major decrease in catastrophe losses over the same timeframe.
+An immense growth (54%) in the Nevada population since 2000 was accompanied by a major decrease in catastrophe losses over the same timeframe.